 The fall and spring seasons in Las Vegas are the ideal time for fleas to thrive.
 In the cooler months of Fall and Spring, Las Vegas usually experiences at least some rain.
-These brief periods of rain keeps the weather humid and damp long enough for fleas to breed inside the home.
+These brief periods of rain keep the weather humid and damp long enough for fleas to breed inside the home.

-Where Do Dogs Get Fleas in Vegas?
+Where Do Dogs Get Fleas in Vegas, Nevada?